lidofinance/docs/docs/guides/verify-steth-on-optimism-upgrade-manual.md

 :::info
 An ERC-20 compatible contract (proxy and implementation) for the rebasable stETH token deployed on Optimism.

-Compatible with a seamlessly wrap/unwrap with wstETH and implements permit signature standards (ERC-2612 and ERC-1271).
+Provides a way to seamlessly wrap/unwrap from wstETH and implements permit signature standards (ERC-2612 and ERC-1271).

 :::